Jeb4dev/serene-stays-application/backend/README.md

 Additionally, you can only run specific test with `python manage.py test <collection>`

 ## License

-This project is licensed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) License.
+This project is licensed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) License - see the [LICENSE](/LICENSE) file for details.

 ## Resources